pest-parser/pest/README.md

 ## Example

-The following is an example of a grammar for a list of alphanumeric identifiers where the first identifier does not start with a digit:
+The following is an example of a grammar for a list of alphanumeric identifiers where all identifiers don't start with a digit:

 ```rust
 alpha = { 'a'..'z' | 'A'..'Z' }